🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Should I use the same approach for long-duration vs short-duration markets?

-Not necessarily — markets with shorter timeframes (spanning days or weeks) operate under distinct liquidity conditions and volatility characteristics.
-Reserve larger allocations for extended-horizon, high-confidence positions; apply modest sizing to near-term speculative opportunities.
+Not necessarily — shorter-term markets (spanning days or weeks) operate under distinct liquidity conditions and volatility patterns.
+You might allocate more to longer-term, high-confidence bets and reserve smaller amounts for near-term tactical plays.

 How do I track my portfolio performance?

-Export your full transaction record from PolyGram and compute returns segmented by market category, calendar period, and sector.
-This breakdown illuminates where your actual competitive advantage lies.
+Export your full transaction log from PolyGram and compute your returns segmented by market category, calendar period, and sector.
+This breakdown illuminates where your actual skill and predictive accuracy truly reside.

 Marc Jakob